List of forms of government: Types of autocracy

 Autocracies are ruled by a single entity with absolute power, whose decisions are subject to neither external legal restraints nor regular mechanisms of popular control (except perhaps for implicit threat).
 That entity may be an individual, as in a dictatorship or it may be a group, as in a one-party state.
 The word despotism means to "rule in the fashion of despots" and is often used to describe autocracy.

-Historical examples of autocracy include the Roman Empire, North Korea, the Islamic Emirate of Afghanistan, Eritrea and Nazi Germany.

 Pejorative attributes

 Regardless of the form of government, the actual governance may be influenced by sectors with political power which are not part of the formal government.
 These are terms that highlight certain actions of the governors, such as corruption, demagoguery, or fear mongering that may disrupt the intended way of working of the government if they are widespread enough.